-Founded in 1871, Geneseo is one of the premier public liberal arts colleges in the country.
-Nationally recognized for excellence and value in the liberal arts, Geneseo is known for its exceptional faculty, its welcoming atmosphere, and its reputation for producing fiercely loyal alumni.
+Founded in 1871, Geneseo is a premier public liberal arts college.
+Nationally recognized for excellence and value in the liberal arts, Geneseo is known for its exceptional faculty, its welcoming atmosphere, and its reputation for producing successful alumni.

-Located on 220 acres in the historic Village of Geneseo, and a short drive from Rochester and Buffalo, Geneseo offers a uniquely warm environment for learning and discovery.
-The campus embodies the traditions of northeastern colleges with brick walkways, shade trees, and flourishing ivy.
+Located on 220 acres in the historic Village of Geneseo, and a short drive from Rochester and Buffalo, Geneseo offers a warm environment for learning and discovery.
+The campus embodies the classic aesthetic of Northeastern colleges with brick walkways, shade trees, and ivy-draped buildings.

 There's No Place Like Geneseo

 "Geneseo had every bit a role in who I am and where I am now.
-That wonderfully dedicated and patient faculty showed me that I could pursue whatever I was interested in -- and with their help and guidance, I did just that!"
+Wonderfully dedicated and patient faculty showed me that I could pursue whatever I was interested in -- and with their help and guidance, I did just that!"

 - Laura Heimes, internationally acclaimed soprano and recording artist, Class of '90